 This explanation applies to England and Wales only.
 Basically when we enter long term care, after 12 weeks in a registered home the local authority will carry out a residential care means test.
-Simply put, anybody who has assets worth more than £23,250 (2016/17 figure), including property is known as a “self funder”.
+Simply put, anybody who has sufficient assets (more than the limits allowed), including property is known as a “self funder”.
 In other words will need to meet the entire cost of care themselves.
 Where your assets drop below this figure the local authority (not the NHS) become at least part responsible.

 If entering nursing care, there may be other benefits available such as attendance allowance and registered nursing care contribution but each individual’s circumstance would need to be checked.

 Where an individual has cash savings or investments, this is reasonably simple but where the patient has a main residence it means this could ultimately be used to meet the ongoing costs.
 The local authority will not force a sale however initially, the costs are usually met via a “roll up loan” and a subsequent charge being placed on the property.
 The charge protects the local authority as it is impossible to realise a house sale without the acting solicitor repaying the local authority first.
 In other words an individual’s wealth will be reduced dramatically and quickly given that care costs can exceed £40,000 per year.
 This will then have a dramatic effect on the value of the estate and what can be left for loved ones in the longer term.

 One important point is that where you are paying for care yourself, you will have absolute control over which home and where it is, perhaps a short distance from where their children live.
 Whereas if the local authority are paying, they may cap the allowed payments and where the patient doesn’t have the ability to top these up may suffer the distress and disorientation of having to move home.